-However, if you lead with value and provide useful or interesting information, the interruption is more acceptable, perhaps even appreciated because of the information the client gains.
+However, if you lead with value and provide useful or interesting information, the interruption is more acceptable, perhaps even appreciated, because of the information the client gains.
 Instead of thinking, “What can I sell my clients?” think, “What information can I share with my clients?”

 All you need to do now is figure out what information to share.
-Segmenting your prospects by client persona will help you identify what material they’d truly value.
+Segmenting your prospects by client persona will help you identify what material they’d genuinely value.
 Using relevant messages, compelling subject lines and eye-catching imagery are ingredients for effectively reaching each client persona and ensuring results.

 COMPOSE ACTIVE SUBJECT LINES

 Consider the news articles that most effectively grab your attention.
 They are active, not passive, and contain emotion-invoking phrases, not flat statements.
-Combine an eight to 10-word active phrase with the recipient’s name as the subject line and you’re golden.
+Combine an eight to 10-word active phrase with the recipient’s name as the subject line, and you’re golden.

 For example, instead of passively stating, “Employee prospect update,” try saying, “Sam, here’s how to get your dream job.”
 The latter has much more emotional flair and suggests action.
-Sam is much more likely to open this intriguing email than one with a title that apparently doesn’t interest him.
+Sam is much more likely to open this intriguing email than one with a title that doesn’t interest him.